 - Slum upgrading entails more than just the provision of housing.
-It is a broader approach that needs to consider basic services, economic development, safety, resilience and cultural aspects. - Long-term planning is required to ensure the sustainability of slum upgrading projects including the components of planning, design, financing, implementation and maintenance. - Balance in the urban renewal of historic centers and the protection of vulnerable and ecologically sensitive areas with the planning for new city extensions is needed.
-In this process, avoid measures that encourage an unbalanced shift toward higher-income residents in existing areas at the expense of low-income households by adopting inclusive place-based policies in support of low-income housing. - Local governments should harness the wisdom of the communities and civil society organization to facilitate the implementation of slum upgrading and urban revitalization programmes. - Urban development investment should be based on more objective and scientific criteria, with decisions based on careful assessment of long-term costs and benefits. - Local governments should lead and guide urban development resource mobilization in close consultation with private sector actors, ensuring the availability of sufficient public space for infrastructure and social services, and reserving space for future development. - Prosperity and sustainable urban development can only be achieved by prioritizing community involvement, clear legal frameworks, effective urban planning systems and sound urban governance structures.
+It is an integral approach that needs to consider basic services, economic development, safety, resilience and cultural aspects. - Long term planning is required to ensure the sustainability of slum upgrading projects including the components of planning, design, financing, implementation and maintenance.

+- Balance in the urban renewal of historic centers and the protection of vulnerable and ecologically sensitive areas with the planning for new city extensions is needed.
+In this process, avoid gentrification in existing areas through inclusive place-based policies. - Local governments should harness the wisdom of the communities and civil society organization to facilitate the implementation of slum upgrading and urban revitalization programmes. - Urban development investment should be based on more objective and scientific criteria, with decisions based on careful assessment of long-term costs and benefits. - Local governments should lead and guide urban development resource mobilization in close consultation with private sector actors, ensuring the availability of sufficient public space for infrastructure and social services, and reserving space for future development. - Prosperity and sustainable urban development can only be achieved by prioritizing community involvement, clear legal frameworks, effective urban planning systems and sound urban governance structures.

-Green Infrastructure and Urban Transport
+Green infrastructure and Urban transport

 - Investment in public transport infrastructure and services remains key to sustainable urban development.
-Additional transport sector investment and related public and private financing is urgently needed, in particular in developing countries and their cities. - The construction of new commercial centers at major new bus and railway stations can offer new sources of revenues to co-finance public investment in transport infrastructure. - Sustainable transport policies and their implementation will need to explore opportunities to generate greater public revenues from owners and operators of private motor vehicles with a view to incentivizing and/or to supporting the provision of public transport services. - Education in urban transport can increase people's awareness of their rights and duties in urban areas, hereby contributing to improve road traffic safety. - Park & ride systems, inner-city congestion charges and other measures can offer significant options to alleviate traffic congestion. - Public-private partnerships can play an important role in the provision of affordable public transport services. - Accessible, affordable and safe transport options for the poor can enhance livelihood opportunities and facilitate greater social interaction in cities. - A more effective urban and multi-modal transport development and planning requires greater inter-institutional coordination and cooperation. - Greater investment in sidewalks and pedestrian-only lanes, as well as bike lanes, can greatly improve non-motorized mobility, reduce the risks or accidents, and improve road safety. - Planning for sustainable transport will need to be based on comprehensive needs assessments of the various social groups, including women, the elderly, children and people with disabilities.
+Additional transport sector investment and related public and private financing is urgently needed, in particular in developing countries and their cities. - The construction of new commercial centers at major new bus and railway stations can offer new sources of revenues to co-finance public investment in transport infrastructure. - Sustainable transport policies and their implementation will need to explore opportunities to generate greater public revenues from owners and operators of private motor vehicles with a view to incentivizing and/or to supporting the provision of public transport services. - Park & ride systems, inner-city congestion charges and other measures can offer significant options to alleviate traffic congestion. - Public-private partnerships can play an important role in the provision of affordable public transport services. - A more effective urban and multi-modal transport development and planning requires greater inter-institutional coordination and cooperation. - Greater investment in separate sidewalks and pedestrian only lanes, as well as bike lanes, can greatly improve non-motorized mobility, reduce the risks or accidents, and improve road safety. - Planning for sustainable transport will need to be based on comprehensive needs assessments of the various social groups, including women, the elderly, children and people with disabilities.